 In addition to inducing Interferon-Gamma sensitivity, DIM also stimulates the production of the Granulocyte Colony Stimulating Factor (G-CSF) which is directly responsible for White Blood Cell production in the body, Interlukin-6 (IL-6), which is an important immune enhancing cytokine, and Interlukin-12 (IL-12) which stimulates the growth and function of T-Cells.
 Due to this important discovery at UC Berkeley, biomedical investigators worldwide have begun investigating Diindolylmethane (DIM) as a natural occurring therapeutic candidate for a variety of conditions, including numerous forms of cancer, infectious diseases and acne.

 In 2013, Scientists in Germany published a seminal discovery demonstrating how Diindolylmethane (DIM) also helps to slow down the aging process and promote life extension at the cellular level.
 This discovery further elevates the importance and multi-functional capabilities of this important phytonutrient from Brassica vegetables (broccoli, cauliflower, Brussels sprouts, kale).
-Achieving clinically relevant dosages of this compound from Brassica vegetables requires that one consume around five pounds of raw uncooked Brassica vegetables per day.
-Hence, dietary supplementation with Diindolylmethane (DIM) is recommended by most physicians keeping up with recent developments in the fields of nutrition and molecular biology.
+Achieving clinically relevant dosages of this compound from Brassica vegetables requires that one consume approximately five pounds of raw uncooked Brassica vegetables per day.
+Cooking Brassica vegetables destroys the enzyme necessary for the production of Diindolylmethane (DIM).
+Hence, dietary supplementation with ActivaMune is recommended by physicians keeping up with recent developments in the fields of clinical nutrition and applied molecular biology.

 ActivaMune is a fundraiser for biomedical research.
 Thank you for your support.

 Discounts available for students, faculty members and alumni of the University of California at Berkeley.